hartm425/auto-fcs/report/data/DataDescription.md

      - also will have 2 .wsp files per sample, `sampleName_panelX.wsp`, and `sampleName_panelXRename.wsp`

 - `fcsQC/`: **directory containing .fcs files representing HQ events and QC summaries, currently according to FlowAI**
-     - **sampleName.fcs** : in order to reproduce the counts listed in gatesQC .wsp files, the fcs files should be used
+     - **sampleName.fcs** : in order to reproduce the counts listed in the gatesQC .wsp files, these fcs files should be used
      - **sampleName.fcs mini.txt** : basic QC report
      - **sampleName_QC.html** : html QC report with diagnostic plots